-This article gives you a beginner’s guide to Panto.
-If you’re interested in seeing a fun, high quality Panto in South West London that won’t break the bank, do come along New Stagers’ very own Panto, ‘The Story of Snow White’ which runs from 19 January to 28 January 2017.
+This article gives you a beginner's guide to Panto.
+If you're interested in seeing a fun, high quality Panto in South West London that won't break the bank, do come along New Stagers' very own Panto, every January.

 So, you’ve never heard of Panto.
 There must be a hundred questions you want to ask your friend in the cast who’s invited you, but you don’t know how to do it without looking silly.
 Perhaps you’re a more recent inhabitant of the UK, perhaps just a visitor, perhaps you somehow missed it as a kid and don’t want to admit it, but, for whatever reason, you’re baffled.
-Panto is a uniquely British institution (no history here – that’s on another page) and it’s vulgar, silly, noisy, funny, outrageous, involves lots of audience participation and we love it!
+Panto is a uniquely British institution and it’s vulgar, silly, noisy, funny, outrageous, involves lots of audience participation and we love it!
 It’s an integral part of many people’s Christmas experience each year, leaving a smile on the face of old and young alike as they leave.

 Most Pantomimes are loosely based around a fairy story, nursery rhyme or children’s book.
 Some of the most popular include Cinderella, Sleeping Beauty, Snow White and Peter Pan.
 Common to all are certain characters and traditional audience responses that I’m going to give a short quick-start guide to here.